.NET

 Announcing new Visual Studio 2012 tool for JavaScript Localization in SharePoint 2013

 In SharePoint 2013 JavaScript is the new default language and all our (at least mine) solutions and projects are using JavaScript more and more, even though everything is not built as SharePoint Apps.
 Farm or Full-trust solutions built using JavaScript will in many situations create a better user interface and an improved perceived performance.
 The more we build user interfaces using JavaScript we cannot just forget about some of the basic UX rules, such as using localization.
+End-users really hate when they see mixed content in different languages.
+We’ve known for quite some time how to do localization server-side, but how do we do it in a smart way in JavaScript?

 Visual Studio